-I love nothing better than laughing and reminiscing with my best friends—“Remember when we….?” and “What year was it when…?”
-The stories flow.
+One of my favorite things in the world is laughing and reminiscing with my best friends—“Remember that time we….?” and “What year was that when we…?”
+Stories flow.
 Maybe about wearing teeny Betsey Johnson dresses we thought were proper office attire way back when.
 Or the inexplicable silver Dead Swan Pitcher one of us received as a wedding gift.
 Or lurching sleep-deprived through our colicky babies’ infancies.
 Or surviving disastrous vacation rentals where rodents scurried through the walls.

 Yet in recent years, I have fewer friends to reminisce with.
 This midlife era has brought a nasty volley of hard losses as my pals have started to vanish from this earth.
 And I’ve felt wholly unprepared.